 I’ve been passing up this bag of langostino tails at Trader Joe’s for weeks now trying to figure out what to do with them…salad? grilled?
 Oooooh, I know…GUMBO (in the cart they went)!!!
 If you can’t find any langostino, then just substitute shrimp or crawfish or a combination of both.
 Also, traditionally Gumbo is served over rice so if you are feeding a group that prefers this, you can always make a side of it and serve their portion of gumbo over the rice.

-18 oz fully cooked Andouille Sausage (I used Aidells, All Natural, Cajun Style Andouille Smoked Pork Sausage)
+- 18 ounces fully cooked Andouille Sausage (I used Aidells, All Natural, Cajun Style Andouille Smoked Pork Sausage)

-7 cups broth of choice (bone, chicken, veggie)
+- 7 cups broth of choice (chicken, veggie)

 - 2 cans (14.5 ounces each) organic, diced tomatoes

 - 1 cup cut okra (fresh or frozen)